Mortgage Recast Calculator: How to lower Mortgage Payment, Reamortize Calculator

 Recalculation of Payments

-After receiving lump sum payment, the lender renovates monthly payment based on low principal.
-The interest rate and loan period remain the same, but due to low balance, monthly payment is reduced.
+After receiving a lump sum payment, the lender renovates the monthly payment based on the low principal.
+The interest rate and loan period remain the same, but due to the low balance, the monthly payment is reduced.

 Implementation